St. Joseph Catholic School Parent Club

 The St. Joseph Catholic School Parent Club is a non-profit organization whose membership includes all parents, legal guardians, and staff at the school.
 Our mission is to promote fellowship, unity, open communication, and understanding between parents, students, teachers, and staff.
 Our efforts serve to enhance and maximize the education of every child while aiding them in achieving their highest potential.

-The Read-A-Thon, held each November, is a successful fundraiser organized and sponsored by Parent Club.
-This event allows the Parent Club to sponsor many activities including a school movie at the theater, staff appreciation gifts and student enrichment.
+The Read-A-Thon, held each November, is a successful fundraiser organized and sponsored by the Parent Club.
+This event allows the Parent Club to sponsor many activities, including a school movie at the theater, staff appreciation gifts, and student enrichment.
 Parent Club also helps to aide teachers in classroom setting, holds fundraisers for supplemental educational materials and experiences, supports school and family social interaction, and provides a non-biased forum for sharing information on issues that impact our children.

-PC encourages parent, teacher and community involvement by providing programs that facilitate so.
-These activities may include bicycle safety, drug awareness, energy conservation, reading programs, science programs, math programs and pedestrian safety.
+PC encourages parent, teacher, and community involvement by providing programs that facilitate such.
+These activities may include bicycle safety, drug awareness, energy conservation, reading programs, science programs, math programs, and pedestrian safety.

 For teachers and staff

 Teachers and staff may become involved by helping to plan events that encourage the education of the students.
 These may include workshops, tutoring, or special family nights (math, science, reading).

 The students reap the benefits by the involvement and support of all the adults involved in the PC.
 The PC supports the educational goals of the school, thus extending those goals to the students.

 PC meets on the first Tuesday of each month at 6:30 p.m. in the Library.